fsantanna-no/p2p-tml-paper/rita-24/response.md

-Even though we consider that this suggestion is relevant, we believe that a formal description of the protocol with its implications requires a dedicated research on its own.
+Even though we consider that this suggestion is relevant, we believe that a formal description of the protocol with its implications requires a dedicated work on its own.

 -------------------------------------------------------------------------------

-Regarding the experimental evaluation:
+Regarding the experimental evaluation (comments A.7-A.9):

 ### Comment A.7